 For more information about the Schedule M2RT form or what you should do when establishing or managing a trust in Minnesota, reach out to me, Jon Fortin, J.D., Tax Director, Estate, Gift & Trust at Redpath and Company, at 651-478-1508 or email@example.com.

 Jon Fortin, J.D.

-Jon Fortin is a partner and leads the estate, gift, and trust tax service area at Redpath and Company.
+Jon Fortin is a partner and leads the Wealth Advisory Services practice area at Redpath and Company.
 He helps clients identify their specific wealth transfer goals and designs plans to effectively transfer their wealth while minimizing estate, gift, and income tax.
 Jon has provided individual tax services and wealth management planning since 1998 and joined Redpath and Company in 2020.

 SUBSCRIBE TO REDPATH INSIGHTS

 You Can Search by Tag